Can applying without a name or CV help to prevent discrimination?

 “I had already done several temporary employment agencies, but each time I was stamped into the ground, so to speak,” says Fien Detavenier (22), who, as a graduate of marketing, went looking for a first job.
 “Each time, the focus was on the skills or experience that I lacked.
 In an agency they literally said: ‘Sorry, but without relevant experience you should not immediately hope for a job in this sector.’”

 That changed when she started applying for Accent.
 The talent placement company has started a new way of recruiting since September.
 Candidates no longer have to send a resume, photo or cover letter for their application.
 Name or initials, contact details and a questionnaire to find out the personal values of the candidates will suffice.
 “A relief,” says Detavenier.
 “I was quickly allowed an interview, and for the first time the focus was not on what I had already done.
-It was mainly about what I wanted to do.”
+It was mainly regarding what I wanted to do.”
 Detavenier got the job of junior consultant.

 According to CEO Anouk Lagae, Accent was struggling with something that many companies in Belgium struggle with: too little diversity among employees.
 “When we were looking for new people, we often found candidates through word of mouth, friends of our employees.
 That worked, but in the long run you notice that you mainly attract profiles that are very similar to the people we already had.
 That had to change.”

-Study after study shows that many population groups do not leave on an equal footing when looking for a job.
+Study following study shows that many population groups do not leave on an equal footing when looking for a job.
 In Antwerp, for example, candidates with a non-Flemish-sounding name receive 17 percent fewer positive responses to applications than candidates with a Flemish-sounding name, a 2021 Ghent University study showed. an invitation for an interview.

 “Compared to previous studies, there is a noticeable improvement,” says economist Stijn Baert (UGent), who carried out the study.
 “But having a different ethnicity still appears to be a disadvantage on the labor market.”